chubes4/ai-http-client/readme.txt

 The endpoint itself is public by default, typical of WordPress REST API endpoints.
 Security relies on the fact that only the AI Bot for bbPress knows to query it, and it only returns publicly available content (published posts/pages).
 Access control could be added in future versions if needed.

+== Screenshots ==

+1. Configuration screen showing the main settings.
+2. Example of a bot reply in a forum topic.
+3. (Add more descriptions as needed)

 == Changelog ==

 = 1.0.0 =